Conceived and Originally Directed by John-Michael Tebelak

 COVID-19 safety protocols will be observed.
 We follow CDC guidelines and request that for the safety of all patrons,

-all unvaccinated individuals wear masks.
+all individuals wear masks, regardless of vaccination status.
 Current detailed guidelines are available here.

 Additionally, socially distanced seating will be available in parts of the auditorium.